-The projects in TA Studio allow the tests to be structured organisationally along the company structure, according to responsibilities or subject areas, thus providing a clear overview.
+Projects in TA Studio allow tests to be structured organizationally in line with the company structure and according to responsibilities or subject areas, thus providing a clear overview.
 Project-related configuration parameters can also be used to adapt projects to different technical environments.

 The scenario is a central configuration element in TA Studio and defines the type and scope of a test execution.
 In addition to the modules to be tested, the parameter sets to be used and the target systems (SUTs) on which the tests are executed are defined here.

 A "run" is the test execution of a scenario, whereby a scenario can be executed more than once in a run.
-The execution is triggered manually or defined using a schedule.
+Execution is triggered manually or defined using a schedule.
 Each run generates an independent test result that remains traceable in the history.

 Automatic forwarding of the test or analysis results to the ticket and monitoring system (e.g. Icinga) is also possible.
-Over Jenkins etc. Tools, scenarios for regression tests can be directly integrated into the software development process.
+Jenkins or similar tools can be used to integrate scenarios for regression tests directly into the software development process.

 Tests are structured hierarchically in TA Studio.
-At the highest level, the business assignment to a "test subject" takes place.
+Business assignment to a "test subject" takes place at the highest level.
 In application development or workplace management, this is usually a specific version of an application.
 A test subject can also be a cross-application test of a business process.
-Statistics and reports can be structured, filtered and cumulated based on the test subject.
+Statistics and reports can be structured, filtered, and aggregted based on the test subject.

 Module parameters hold the associated elements in such a way that the test modules can run in different test environments, for example, without further adaptation, or can be easily adapted to new versions of the associated test subject.

-The parameterization of the testcases and scripts considerably improves their maintainability and reusability.
-By using several testcase parameter sets, several testcases can be processed with the same script.
+The parameterization of test cases and scripts considerably improves their maintainability and reusability.
+By using several test case parameter sets, several test cases can be processed with the same script.

 The Analyst creates a test scenario in the project, defining the modules, the parameter sets and the SUTs.
 He can then select whether to start the test run immediately or run it overnight or on weekends, for example.
-At the end of each test run he can then view the results in detail.
+He can then view the results in detail at the end of each test run.

 Implementing a test